masari-project/Masari-Marketing/Tutorials/GUI-Wallet/Masari _Engagement_GUI_Wallet.md

 **Open the Masari Wallet**

 Once you have downloaded the Masari GUI wallet, unzip the file and double click `masari-wallet-gui` to open.
-It will prompt you to select a language.
+The GUI will prompt you to select a language.
 To select a language, simply double click your country’s flag.

 ![language](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/GUI-Wallet/images/language.jpg)